abacusmodeling/abacus-develop/docs/advanced/input_files/input-main.md

 - **Type**: Integer
 - **Description**: It indicates the mixing dimensions in Pulay or Broyden.
 Pulay and Broyden method use the density from previous mixing_ndim steps and do a charge mixing based on this density.

+  For systems that are difficult to converge, one could try increasing the value of 'mixing_ndim' to enhance the stability of the self-consistent field (SCF) calculation.
 - **Default**: 8

 ### mixing_gg0